OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ### Testing the Network Security Configuration settings

 #### Overview
-Network Security Configuration was introducted on Android 7 and lets apps customize their network security settings such as custom trust anchors and Certificate pinning.
+Network Security Configuration was introduced on Android 7 and lets apps customize their network security settings such as custom trust anchors and Certificate pinning.

 ##### Trust Anchors